davidbroska/Computational-Political-Science/README.md

 -   Lowe, Will, and Kenneth Benoit.
 2013.
 "Validating Estimates of Latent Traits from Textual Data Using Human Judgment as a Benchmark." *Political Analysis* 21 (3): 298–313. <https://doi.org/10.1093/pan/mpt002>.

+#### Summative assignment 2

+The second summative assignment will be released after Session 6 and amounts to 10% of the overall grade for the course.
+You are expected to work on this assignment on your own.
+Please send the .Rmd file and the compiled .html document to david.broska\@zu.de.

+**Deadline**: Mar 15, 23:59:59

 ------------------------------------------------------------------------

 ### Session 7